 Maintaining a healthy lifestyle is important for everyone, but many people believe healthy lifestyles are only attainable for the wealthy.
 However, there are plenty of ways you can stay healthy, even if you’re trying to pay off debt or stick to a tight budget.
-Here are some tips for staying healthy on a budget without accumulating consumer debt:
+Try American Consumer Credit Counseling’s budget-friendly health tips.

 Exercising on a Budget

 Getting a decent amount of exercise is one of the best things you can do to stay healthy.
 You don’t need an expensive gym membership to get your steps in for the day!
 In fact, there are plenty of ways you can incorporate exercise into your everyday life.
 Affordable fitness is possible!
 Plus, you can avoid adding onto your credit card debt.

 - Take the stairs more often.
 Rather than opting for the elevator when you head into work, take the extra 2 or 3 minutes to take the stairs.